m3y54m/FPGA-ASIC-Roadmap/README.md

-# FPGA / ASIC Engineering Roadmap
+# FPGA Engineering Roadmap

 **🚧 Under Construction!**

-According to the feedback I received for the [Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap) and due to my own interest, I want to create a separate roadmap specifically for FPGA / ASIC design in this repository.
+According to the feedback I received for the [Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap) and due to my own interest, I want to create a separate roadmap specifically for FPGA design in this repository.

 **⚠️ Disclaimer:** The contents of this repository comprise a compilation of information gathered from diverse sources for the purpose of designing the roadmap.
 Currently, no refinement or selection has been conducted on this information. **If you require a roadmap immediately, the content in this repository is not yet suitable for your use.** However, if you are an expert or experienced individual in the field of FPGA and ASIC design, I kindly request your comments and suggestions on this roadmap.

-**What topics should be included in the FPGA / ASIC design roadmap?**
+**What topics should be included in the FPGA design roadmap?**

 **What are the best resources you know to learn each topic in the roadmap?**